Masters of Law (LL.M.)

 - TOEFL: Candidates for whom English is not a native language must also have attained an adequate score on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the China National Legal English Certification Test, or otherwise be able to demonstrate equivalent English language proficiency.
 Our classes are taught solely in English.

-Applications for the LL.M. program opened on September 15.
-A $500 seat deposit is due by June 15 for September matriculation or November 15 for January matriculation.
+Applications for the LL.M. program will open on September 15th.
+A $500 seat deposit is due by June 15 for September matriculation.